tkim/finsemble-seed/README.md

 ### Walk-through

 1) Launch **Tomcat Manager** from the **Apps** menu
+1) Click the **Start Embedded Tomcat** button to start the ebedded Tomcat server
+    - The status in the Tomcat manager should change from "Stopped" to "Running"
+    - The **commerz_poc_jsp** app should open
 1) Click the **Start Tomcat Script** button to start the Tomcat server
     - You should see a command window showing that server has started
     - The status in the Tomcat manager should change from "Stopped" to "Running"